- Behavior

 - Who is most vulnerable?

 Need urgent help?
-In Palm Beach County, call 2-1-1 or National Suicide Prevention Lifeline at 800-273-TALK (8255).
+In Palm Beach County, call 2-1-1 or the National Suicide & Crisis Lifeline at 988.

-1. WHERE CAN I TURN FOR TIPS?
+1. WHERE CAN I TURN FOR ADVICE?

-“Parents could say, ‘I know sometimes you don’t feel like sharing with me’ or ‘I do want you to feel comfortable about reaching out for help, even if you choose to talk to someone else,’ ” she says.
+“Parents could say, ‘I know sometimes you don’t feel like sharing with me’ or ‘I do want you to feel comfortable about reaching out for help, even if you choose to talk to someone else,” she says.

 Visit 211palmbeach.org or suicidepreventionlifeline.org for more talking tips and information on suicide.